Skip to content

 })

-We need to modify your existing streaming endpoint to accept and process conversation history.
+First, we need to modify your streaming endpoint to accept and use conversation history.

-Replace your /api/chat/stream route with this enhanced version:
+Find your /api/chat/stream route and replace it with this enhanced version:

 app.post("/api/chat/stream", async (req, res) => {